NIEProjects/dbmsproject/report.md

 	<!-- code to display songs in required format -->
 {% endfor %}

+The PLAY button is provided so that the user can listen to songs on the go.
+The <audio> tag has been used to play songs. </audio>

 Stage 6:	Browse Page

 Search feature is provied in the browse page.
 Two searching mode have been adopted in the backend.